kubernetes/website/docs/user-guide/configmap/index.md

 Quota for ConfigMap size is a planned feature.

 Kubelet only supports use of ConfigMap for pods it gets from the API server.
-This includes any pods created using kubectl, or indirectly via a replication controller.
+This includes every pod created using kubectl, or indirectly via a replication controller.
 It does not include pods created via the Kubelet's `--manifest-url` flag, its `--config` flag, or its REST API (these are not common ways to create pods.)